MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/segmentation/segment-configuration.md

 In this particular case, segment configuration requires 4 simple steps:

 1. Assign an appropriate name for the segment (it's a good idea to use a name that incorporates your *defining characteristic* - **Canada Players**).
 2. Assign conditions that a player has to meet to enter the segment.
-In this case we want a *Country* filter with the strict value: *Canada*.
+In this case we want a *Location (country/region)* filter with the strict value: *Canada*.
 3. Add a **CloudScript** action for the entered segment trigger.
 Configure the action to run the function you want.
 In this example, we want: **helloWorld**.
 4. Commit by selecting the **Save Segment** button.